rapid7/metasploit-framework/How-to-use-Metasploit-Framework-Compiler-Windows-to-compile-C-code.md

+# How to use Metasploit::Framework::Compiler::Windows to compile C code

 ```Metasploit::Framework::Compiler::Windows``` is a wrapper of [Metasm](https://github.com/jjyg/metasm) specifically for compiling C code for the Windows platform.
 The purpose of the wrapper is to support default headers, such as `stdio.h`, `stdio.h`, `String.h`, `Windows.h`, or some other important headers that you might use while writing in C.

 # EXE Example